This is how to get 38 days off work by using only 15 days holiday

 When is the best time to book annual leave?

-If you are able to book off April 25-29 you will end up with 10 days off in a row, by using only five days of your annual leave.
+If you are able to book off 25 to 29 April you will end up with 10 days off in a row, by using only five days of your annual leave.

 These days will be very popular annual leave dates amongst your colleagues, so it is important to bear in mind that you will have some competition when choosing these as your days off.